An old Cambridge Audio A500 amplifier came in for repair that wouldn’t switch on. The fault was tracked down to a failed mains transformer.

 Amplifiers often have circuit diagrams on the Internet but I’m yet to find one that states any useful information about the mains transformer and this was no exception.
-Being a very old amplifier Cambridge couldn’t give me the information so some working out was required to find a suitable replacement.
+Being a very old amplifier Cambridge couldn’t / wouldn’t give me the information so some working out was required to find a suitable replacement.

 Before buying a replacement transformer the amplifier power transistors were checked as they’re unusual (SAP15N and SAP15P) and obsolete.